negomi/react-burger-menu/README.md

 An off-canvas sidebar React component with a collection of effects and styles using CSS transitions and SVG path animations.

+*Using Redux?
+Check out [redux-burger-menu](https://github.com/negomi/redux-burger-menu) for easy integration of react-burger-menu into your project.*

 ## Demo & examples

 Live demo: [negomi.github.io/react-burger-menu](http://negomi.github.io/react-burger-menu/)